UNICORE-EU/uftp/README.md

  * UFTP client - the standalone "uftp" client application

  * Datashare - library containing support code for the data sharing feature

- * pyuftpd - contains the Python implementation of the uftpd server